EmilHernvall/dnsguide/README.md

 number of hosts grew, so did the rate of change and the unfeasibility of the system.
 In 1983, Paul Mockapetris set out to find a long term solution to the problem and went on to design and implement DNS.
-It's a testament to his genius that the his creation has been able to scale from a few thousand computers to the Internet as we know it today.
+It's a testament to his genius that his creation has been able to scale from a few thousand computers to the Internet as we know it today.

 With the combined goal of gaining a deep understanding of DNS, of doing